MikeTheGent/Dual_Clock/resources/parts.md

 ## Neo 7M GPS receiver

 External antenna option useful to get a signal indoors.
+A compatible antenna will probably be abailable from eBay.

 ## HT16K33 4 digit LED display